-“At day’s end, the Gun will go to the beaters’ room first, thank everyone for their efforts before going for tea and thank the ladies who had prepared drinks, elevenses and lunch.
+“At day’s end, the Gun will go to the beaters’ room first, thank everyone for their efforts before going for tea and thank the people who had prepared drinks, elevenses and lunch.

 “The final act is to accept a brace of birds as a matter of course and thank the keeper for the day.

 “I know you can’t spend a ‘thank you’, but I would far rather have £10 given graciously by an ‘impoverished gentleman’, than £50 from a wealthy person who has no manners at all.”

 John Sugden, a keen Shot who manages Campbells of Beauly says: “Don’t forget the keepers tip!
 You’ll never be able to live it down and you’re likely not to be invited back!”

 Rob Fenwick, Managing Director of shooting ground EJ Churchill advises: “Always write a thank you letter to your host afterwards even if they say don’t bother.
 Verbally thank everyone at the end of the day like the beaters, picker-uppers, chefs and anyone who has worked hard for you, you could not shoot without them!”

 Another regular shoot host comments on how to be the perfect shoot guest: “Someone who’s safe and brings a bit of humour to the party is invariably good company, welcome as a guest on any shoot, and likely to be invited back at some point or other.